kw7oe/kw7oe.github.io/content/posts/what-you-need-to-know-about-postgresql-timezone.md

 timestamptz   | 2020-01-01 00:00:00+08
 ```

-Similar with the above, no convertion is carried out, the difference with our
+Similar with the above, no conversion is carried out, the difference with our
 UTC example is, instead of saving as `+00` it is saved as `+08` for
 `timestamptz`.

-For input with timezone, in this case, we are inputting datetime with UTC
+For input with timezone, in this case, we are inputting date time with UTC
 timezone:
 ```sql
 SET timezone="Asia/Kuala_Lumpur";